Sakhi-Johannes-Khanyi/Contact-List-In-C-/README.md

 How To Run the Project?
 In order to run the project, you must have installed Dev C++ or Code Blocks on your PC. (we recommend these IDE).
-For the project demo, have a look at the video below:
+For the project demo, have a look at the video below: contact me at +2767 834 9132 also for calls and whatsapp email address : khanyisj95@gmail.com